Shiriow/EOXOA/README.md

 **Luma:**

-Drag and drop into the “luma/titles/00040000001D4E00” folder (or create them if they dont exist) in your SD card and rename codeNA.ips to code.ips
+Drag and drop the .ips and romfs folder into the “luma/titles/00040000001D4E00” folder (or create them if they dont exist) and rename codeNA.ips to code.ips

-(luma/titles/00040000001D5200 folder, and codeEU.ips to code.ips for EU region)
+(EU : luma/titles/00040000001D5200 folder, and codeEU.ips to code.ips)

+Also make sure game patching is enabled in the Luma Menu

 **For Citra:**